-Once you've begun studying Paganism or modern Wicca, you may at some point feel like you're all alone.
+Once you've begun studying Paganism, whether it's Wicca or some other form, you may at some point feel like you're all alone.
 Your family doesn’t get what you're doing, your friends think you're weird, and you might not even want to mention your beliefs to your co-workers.
 So what do you do?
-Well, the obvious solution is to find other Pagans -- not necessarily because you want to be part of a coven or a group, but just so you can find some like-minded individuals to hang out with and share ideas.
+Well, the obvious solution is to find other Pagans -- not necessarily because you want to be part of a coven or a group, but just so you can find some like-minded individuals to hang out with and share ideas once in a while.

 Because Paganism is not a single religion but a collection of thousands of different spiritual paths, there's no clearinghouse list of all of the people who self-identify under this heading.
 However, there are a number of ways to find and meet other Pagans in your area - it just takes a little bit of effort.

 Naturally, the Internet is always an option.
 Use sites like Witchvox.com, Meetup, and social networking sites such as Twitter and Facebook to find people in your area.
 Remember, though, people aren't always as they seem online - be cautious if you're meeting someone you've met on the Internet.

 As of 2011, we have Pagan Group Listings here at About Pagan/Wiccan, so be sure to look to see if there is a group in your area.

 Another great place to meet other Pagans is at public events like Pagan Pride Day or metaphysical expo.
 Check with the national Pagan Pride website to see if there's a PPD in your area.
 Attending a public festival is a great way to network.
 Getting involved in the planning of an event like this is an even better way to meet new people.
 If you're a Pagan college student, check to see if there's a Pagan student group on campus - many universities have them.